r-spatial/mapview/README.md

 * Thunderforest.Landscape
 * OpenTopoMap

-A preview of leaflet layers can be found [here](http://leaflet-extras.github.io/leaflet-providers/preview/))
+A preview of possible leaflet layers to use with **mapview** can be found [here](http://leaflet-extras.github.io/leaflet-providers/preview/)

 Furthermore, a mouse coordinates strip is displayed at the top of the map giving information about the current mouse position and zoom level.
 Additionally, if the installed **leaflet** version permits, a scale bar is provided and labels are shown when hovering over a feature.